 Peel oranges and break into segments, then place into a container and send to school.
 Please peel hard-boiled eggs too.
 Most children cannot peel them independently (or quickly), and often have to wait before we are able to help them.

 Send a labeled, reusable water bottle in your child’s lunch instead of juice boxes.
-We can refill water bottles as needed throughout the day.
+The children can refill water bottles as needed throughout the day.
 There will be no access to the water fountains this year.

 Please try to limit the number of sugary or pre-packaged snacks.
 Not only are they more expensive, and create more litter, but many are also loaded with preservatives and fillers.
 The children need real food to fuel their bodies for learning and to help give them enough energy to last the whole day.

 Thanks so much for taking these things into consideration when sending food for your child.
 We will have the children bring home anything that is unfinished or only partially eaten so that you will know what he/she has consumed during the day.